 When it comes to sheer size of the bodies of water, the team at Travel Trivia recently broke down a list of the “7 Biggest Lakes in the U.S.”

-Not to give it away too quickly, but they include some of our favorite as you will see below.
+Not to give it away too quickly, but they include some of our favorites, as you will see below.

 - Lake of the Woods

 With around 15.7 million acre-feet of water, the seventh-largest lake in the U.S. also happens to be one of the biggest lakes in Canada.
 It spans the borders between Minnesota, Manitoba, and Ontario, and comprises more than 25,000 miles of shoreline.
 This enormous American lake boasts the longest lake shoreline in the world, as noted by Lakelubbers magazine.

 The western section of Lake of the Woods is mainly open water.
 More easterly parts of the lake contain thousands of small islands that are home to moose, bald eagles, bear, and other Minnesota wildlife.

 In the summer, Lake of the Woods is a fishing paradise.
 In the winter, Lake of the Woods transforms into a cold-weather playground replete with ice fishing, snowshoeing, cross-country skiing, and more.